tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/unity/initialize-android-en.md

     // your code
     }
     ```
     c.
-But, If you extend the `Application` class from another class, and you can't extend it from `MultiDexApplication`
+If you extend the `Application` class from another class, and you can't extend it from `MultiDexApplication`
     , you can `override` the `attachBaseContext` method as follows:
     ```java
     public class MainApplication extends SomeOtherApplication {